 Prioritizing Value Over Volume

-Industry insiders view the fine tuning as a step toward taking value-based purchasing nationwide, an idea that home health executives widely support.
+Industry insiders view fine-tuning as a step toward taking value-based purchasing nationwide, an idea that home health executives widely support.

 “We again encourage CMS to expand the value-based purchasing program nationwide,” Kusserow said during a Q1 2018 earnings call.
 “If quality is important, those who deliver it should be rewarded.”